The Judge Capitol Hill

 Play The Judge Capitol Hill in Paris on simulator

-Alone or with friends, whether you are a golfer or not, you can play The Judge Capitol Hill (or one of other 99 international courses available) in Paris, on simulator, in very realistic conditions and spend a good time.
+Alone or with friends, whether you are a golfer or not, you can spend a good time and play The Judge Capitol Hill (or one of other 99 international courses available) in the Paris area, on simulator, in very realistic conditions.

 In one click, you can choose to play a selection of holes or the whole course; you can adjust about twenty parameters and display modes and customize the gaming experience and difficulty: the tee-box that is right for you, wind strength, pin position, green speed, fairway hardness, etc ...) or simply you can keep the settings that are available to you.
 You can also try one of the 35 scoring systems available, for more fun.